Gigabyte EEC filing shows RTX 3080 12GB and RTX 3070 Ti 16GB could be coming in January

 At the moment, an RTX 3080 PC or RTX 3070 PC is the better value proposition given how inflated the prices become after the fact.
 It remains to be seen if this will be the case at release.

-Upgrade your setup with the best gaming monitors, best gaming desks, and best gaming keyboards.
+Find RTX 30 series GPUs inside the best gaming PCs and best gaming laptops.